SabirHalil/University-System-Backend/README.md

 # University-System-Backend

 ## Introduction
 Welcome to the University System Backend!
-This project has been developed to showcase my proficiency in .NET Core with Entity Framework.
+This project has been developed as a learning opportunity to further my knowledge and expertise in .NET Core with Entity Framework.
 It serves as the backbone for a dynamic Android application written in Kotlin, enabling a wide range of functionalities for users.

 ## Project Overview
 The University System Backend offers a rich set of features: